FidelityInternational/diego-capacity-monitor/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/FidelityInternational/diego-capacity-monitor)](https://goreportcard.com/report/github.com/FidelityInternational/diego-capacity-monitor)
 [![Build Status](https://travis-ci.org/FidelityInternational/diego-capacity-monitor.svg?branch=master)](https://travis-ci.org/FidelityInternational/diego-capacity-monitor)

+NOTE: This is now deprecated and not being updated for security defects.
+It may be deleted at any time

 `diego-capacity-monitor` is a [Cloud Foundry](https://www.cloudfoundry.org) deployable web application that subscribes to the [CF Firehose](https://docs.cloudfoundry.org/loggregator/architecture.html#firehose) to gather memory metrics about Diego cells.
 It then reports health states based a number of key metrics described below.

 ![Diego Monitor](diego-monitor.jpg "Diego Monitor")